ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *In the context of this document, an API gateway is an application or software pattern that sits in front of an API or a collection of microservices, facilitating requests and delivery of data and services.
 Its main function is to act as a single entry point and standardized process for interactions between a BPI and its data and services and external/internal users.
 An API gateway may perform various other functions to support and manage API usage, from authentication to rate limiting to analytics.*

-*In the context this document, Material Impact refers to something that causes the underlying business requirements of the BPI not to be met.
+*In the context of this document, Material Impact refers to something that causes the underlying business requirements of the BPI not to be met.
 For example in some deployment situations, a 5-second delay can cause transactions to fail or introduce instability to the system, while in other circumstances a 5-minute delay in processing makes no difference to the system as a whole.*

 #### **[D17]**
 BPI Abstraction Layers SHOULD support Virtualized APIs.